jason-anca/VuLPES-Web-App/README.md

 # VuLPES-Web-App
 VuLPES is my final year project in SETU and the idea behind this project is to create a low-cost platform and infrastructure where course materials can be uploaded by educators and viewed by students in a learning environment.
 This infrastructure is to be composed of a JavaScript Application that's backed by a database and has hardware components like a Raspberry Pi to host the Web App and an additional Raspberry Pi to act as a content manager.
 The secondary Pi in this case would act like a router so that students can be connected to the internet, but viewable content is managed through a firewall.

 Progress is currently being tracked through the use of Trello.
-The board can be found [here.]([url](https://trello.com/b/Qr1hJJA0/vulpes)https://trello.com/b/Qr1hJJA0/vulpes)
+The board can be found [here.] ([url](https://trello.com/b/Qr1hJJA0/vulpes)https://trello.com/b/Qr1hJJA0/vulpes)

 # Getting Started
 ## How to run the app in this version: